 Swap the order of GPU bonded and nonbonded launch

 In order to maximize the chance of the bonded kernel tails to overlap

 as well as to avoid GPU idling during the scheduling gaps between these

 kernels, this commit swaps the launch order of bonded and nonbonded work.

-#2 Updated by Szilárd Páll 11 months ago
+#2 Updated by Szilárd Páll about 1 year ago

 The current code implements a simplified scheduling compared to the above, everything is scheduled in the NB stream.
 This is simpler, and in a way more robust to keeping correct (thanks sequential dependency), but likely quite inferior for overlap of kernel tails and gaps between tasks (especially with non-fused kernels).

 I do not have the time to change this before next week; if noone else can, this could be postponed for beta2 (though not sure if it is acceptable by the beta policy).